sixf/en/research/index.md

 ## Selected Grants

+2021–2024 Effects of imperfect detection on estimates of bird diversity: a long-term case study in the Thousand Island Lake.
+National Natural Science Foundation of China

 2019–2022 Effects of urbanization on animal diversity and ecosystem functioning on Chongming Islands.
 Shanghai Rising-Star Program

 2019–2022 Plant-animal mutualistic networks in fragmented habitats of the Thousand Island Lake.
 National Natural Science Foundation of China